 Greenland with a population of 56000 and almost 900,000 square kilometers bordering Antarctic Ocean, now an open waterway, it said to have important reserve of rare earth elements.
 The rare-earth elements—including neodymium, praseodymium, dysprosium, and terbium—have become a focus of the brewing U.S.-China trade war dispute and are found in abundance in the area around Narsaq.
 Narsaq is a town in the Kujalleq municipality in southern Greenland with cca 1500 residents.

 The Kvanefjeld Plateau is about 5 miles outside Narsaq, holds about a billion tons of mineral resources, according to Australia-listed developer Greenland Minerals Ltd. That more likely justifies the US bid to incorporate Greenland as a territory, or to push for Greenland independence from Denmark in 2021, the celebration of 300 years of colonization.
-Greenland receives 500 million dollars a year from Denmark.
+Greenland as now, receives 500 million dollars a year from Denmark.
 Independence will open the door to investors to compensate what they loose from Denmark’s’ stipends and bring more development to the region.
-That, in turn, will incite the mining companies to open shop on the island.
-The US it will benefit through a new chain of suppliers thus reducing own dependency of countries like China and DR Congo.
-Newer the fewer resources are close to homeland and US has already decades-long presence on the island at Tule military base.
+That in turn, will incite the mining companies to open shop on the island.
+The US it will benefit through a new chain of suppliers, thus reducing own dependency of countries like China and DR Congo.
+All this resources are very close to homeland, in a place where US has decades-long presence on the island at Tule military base.